-Peachy is fed a superior, avian vet recommended diet (Harrison’s Bird Food.)
-And, on top of that, he gets “parrot personalized spa treatment” regularly.
+Peachy is fed an organic avian vet recommended diet (Harrison’s Bird Food).
+And, on top of that, he gets PSST or “parrot personalized spa treatment” regularly.
 No Worries!!!
 It’s not that difficult or time consuming.
-Cleaning up the dander of an un-bathed Cockatoo takes much more time consuming (and, you have to content with smelly chemicals, too!)
+Cleaning up the dander of an un-bathed Cockatoo takes much more time consuming (and, you have to contend with dusty furnace filters and allergies, too.)

 When I signed my adoption papers for Peachy, I agreed to provide a parrot-worthy home for him.
 Nancy at Bird’s Of Paradise in Wichita, KS , looked me in the eye and clearly told me that Peachy needed a bath every day.
 Looking back, this advice was really important.
 People are captivated by birds not only because they can learn to talk, but they have such astoundingly beautiful feathering.
 Moluccan Cockatoo’s sport a beautiful peach flavor in their white background feathering.
 I’ve so often enjoyed and showed off Peachy’s astounding colorful feathers.